Sultans (band)

-The Sultans were an American rock and roll band led by John Reis, formed in 2000 in San Diego, California and disbanded in January 2007.
+The Sultans were an American rock and roll band led by John Reis, formed in 2000 in San Diego, California.
 Over the course of the band's lifespan they released two full-length albums on Reis' Swami Records label.
 The band took pride in their "stripped down" rock and roll approach, using a simple guitar/bass/drum structure and recording quickly using pre-used equipment and borrowed instruments in order to maintain a loose, spontaneous feel.

 Band history

 Formation

 Sultans essentially began as a "side project" in 2000 while Reis was taking time off from his main band Rocket from the Crypt, who were in between record labels and had lost their longtime drummer Atom Willard.
 While searching for a new record label and drummer, Reis started his own label Swami Records and experimented with other musicians, resulting in the formation of both the Sultans and Hot Snakes.
 Sultans resulted from his collaboration with drummer Tony Di Prima.
 Bringing in Rocket from the Crypt guitarist Andy Stamets, Reis took up the bass guitar and the band recorded an introductory EP and the album Ghost Ship, both of which were released that year on the Swami label.
 As Reis has a tradition of using different stage names or pseudonyms in his various projects, he chose to perform as "Slasher" in the Sultans, while Stamets performed as "Black Flame."

 Touring in support of Ghost Ship was limited due to the members' commitments to their other bands.
 They were able to play several shows in the San Diego area.
 Reis also toured sporadically with Hot Snakes at this time before he and Stamets resumed working full-time with Rocket from the Crypt.